icfnext/iron/README.md

-    -c, --component [name]  Create a component with specified name -6, --es6               Add -es6 after the component command to use es6 syntax in your components -b, --bundle [name]     Create an AEM bundle with a specified name -l, --clinetlib [name]  Create a Client Library with a specified name
+    -c, --component [name]  Create a component with specified name -6, --es6               Add -es6 after the component command to use es6 syntax in your components -b, --bundle [name]     Create an AEM bundle with a specified name -l, --clientlib [name]  Create a Client Library with a specified name
 ```

 ### API